TailrecIO/sbt-aws-severus/README.md

 The fat jar is created by [sbt-assembly](https://github.com/sbt/sbt-assembly) which is a dependency of this project.
 You can get started from a template by cloning this repository [sbt-aws-fn-template](https://github.com/TailrecIO/sbt-aws-fn-template)

-If you use activator, you can create a new project from an activator template like the following:
+If you use activator, you can create a new project from the activator template like the following:
 `activator new your-project-name aws-lambda-seed`

 Installation